ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Application Error Message:

 : A UTF-8 encoded error message string provided by the application closing the connection.
-The length is specified as a QUIC variable-length integer before it, and MUST NOT exceed 1024 bytes.
+The message takes up the remainer of the capsule, and its length MUST NOT exceed 1024 bytes.

 A CLOSE_WEBTRANSPORT_SESSION capsule MUST be followed by a FIN on the sender side.
 If any additional stream data is received on the CONNECT stream after